jayeshgarg/OpenCVFaceRecog/README.md

 # OpenCVFaceRecog

+## helloworld.py
+A basic example taken from tensorflow website in tensorflow 2.0.
+> There are many things that I don't understand and wish to learn.
+But I feel that the documentation is either too technical or less informative at places.
+I would really appreciate if someone can answer my questions mentioned in the code file itself.

 ## faces.py
 Will used the learned data (in pickels and recognizers) to idenfiy a person or object in live video feed.